Estimated reading time: 19 minutes

 Safety considerations for the Grand Canyon Walk:

-• Start early in the day to ensure you have plenty of time to complete the circuit before dusk
+- Start early in the day to make sure you have plenty of time to complete the circuit before dusk

 The Grand Canyon Walk provides a completely different Blue Mountains experience compared to the clifftop vistas, making it worth including in your itinerary if you have a full day and enjoy hiking.
-The contrast between the arid clifftops and the lush, prehistoric-feeling canyon creates a truly memorable adventure.
+The contrast between the arid clifftops and the thick, prehistoric-feeling canyon creates a really memorable adventure.

 Unique Attractions and Scenic Rides